Service Quality Management: How to Measure and Manage It

 Managing the quality of products and services is very important to ensure that the business excels in meeting the customer requirements and achieves organizational goals.
 Whether it’s a manufacturing firm producing hardware or a software company providing services to clients, quality management is the very essence of continuous improvement and business growth.
 We can trace back the origins of modern quality management principles to Henry Ford’s process and quality management practises that he used in the company’s production lines.
 However, after the Second World War, it was Japan that emerged as the strongest proponent of Quality Management as they rebuilt their economy with the help of great statisticians and engineers like Shewhart, Deming and Juran.

 By combining quality control techniques and statistical process control methods, several quality management principles were formulated that are to this day used in industries across the world.
-Whether you are a professional in the services industry, a quality manager or a businessman, you can learn more about service quality management in this course on Quality Management.
+Whether you are a professional in the services industry, a quality manager or a businessman, you can learn more about service quality management in our Udemy courses on Quality Management.

 While product quality is measured through its ability to meet the user’s requirement and the value of its features and characteristics, service quality is more of a comparison of the customer expectations and the service performance.
 Though the principles of improving product quality are applicable to services as well, it’s very important to know the focus areas of improvement with respect to increasing customer satisfaction when it comes to service quality management.
 This can be done by measuring the gap between customers’ expectations and how they perceive the services offered to them.
 The larger the gap size, the more improvements to be made.